 It’s important for companies to firstly define what their processes are and if they have the capabilities, resources and/or will in-house to run this; if a good outsourced provider will be able to articulate this.
 However, companies need to be open about what needs to be achieved; although this typically becomes obvious as the procedure is followed.

 No matter how good a process or idea is, people will make it or break it.
 The former much more likely if people are properly and effectively communicated with and motivated; many organisations remain blissfully unaware of the ideas of their payroll manager and fervently resist change.
 The process needs to be clearly defined to help achieve ‘buy in’, to then set expectations and strategy.

 The early transition part of the implementation process is pivotal and needs to include finance, IT, HR, operations as well as payroll personnel – and the company wide communication plans.

-In short, when an organisation is looking to find the right solution for international payroll:
+In short, when an organisation is looking to find the right provider of international payroll solutions and services –

 – There needs to be honesty from both the client and the supplier of services.

 – Clients must be circumspect when choosing a supplier in the first place; find out how long the provider has been doing this for and if they take responsibility for delivery and compliance.